nrevanda/JCDS0808/Capstone_M1/README.md

 2. Ensure Python is installed
   This project was built using `Python 3.10` or later
 3. Install dependencies
-  Only the `tabulate` model is required
+  Only the `tabulate` module is required
 4. Run the program

 ## Something special for you!